The Ronaldo circus provokes a serious question over Portugal’s Euro 2024 hopes

 Perhaps it really is the sign of a new team that, as a goal stood at Cristiano Ronaldo’s mercy, he shockingly passed for another player to score.
 It wasn’t the only moment where he threw back the years.
 There was also the moment when he beat a defender with a step-over to cross, something he hasn’t actually done in maybe a decade.

-For all that such contributions were largely at the fringes of a game, which was already won by the Selecao’s more influential modern players, there is no doubting the main event of Roberto Martinez’s side.
+For all that, such contributions were largely at the fringes of a game, which was already won by the Selecao’s more influential modern players, though there is no doubting the main event of Roberto Martinez’s side.

 After Ronaldo had passed for Bruno Fernandes to make it 3-0 against Turkey and secure top spot in the group, all of the players ran to the provider rather than scorer, the 39-year-old’s arms aloft.
 The Portuguese crowd sang his name more than anyone else.